error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeBoundEnergyandtheStructuralOriginofthefine-structureconstant.md

 The frequency f and the energy 𝐸 = ℎ ∙ 𝑓 of a photon are directly dependent on the local orbital velocity of the electron, which is described by the fine-structure constant α.

-In a gravitational context or in a scenario with segmented spacetime, α varies locally (denoted as 𝛼local), which also changes the observed photon frequency:
+In a gravitational context or in a scenario with Segmented Spacetime, α varies locally (denoted as 𝛼local), which also changes the observed photon frequency:

 𝑓′ =